sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_1_ComputerProgrammingConceptsviaPython/ComputerProgrammingConceptsviaPython_Quiz.md

 **Description**

-a) The fastest memory of a computer is its Primary memory or RAM.
+The fastest memory of a computer is its Primary memory or RAM.

-b) Secondary Memory or Disk is not as fast as RAM.

-c) Tertiary storage comprises high-capacity data archives designed to incorporate vast numbers of removable media, such as tapes or optical disks.
-Examples of tertiary storage are Magnetic tape, optical disk, and optical tapes.

-d) All are not correct.

 ---
 ---